From Political Ignorance to Political Polarization

 Thus, while we can maintain our technocratic spirit by attributing perfidy to our opponents, we sap our technocratic spirit if we attribute ignorance or error to them.
 Since we, too, might be the victims of ignorance or error, we must calmly accept that either our opponents’ technocratic opinions or our own (or both) may be tainted by ignorance or error.
 The end point of this way of thinking is scholarly distance from political controversy and a reluctance to take political positions: political open-mindedness.
 But that’s the opposite of what citizen technocracy requires: a perfervid conviction that the political truth is easy to identify, and a self-righteous hostility to those who make a different identification.
 The corrective to technocratic polarization, then, undercuts citizen-technocracy itself.

 Political polarization waxes and wanes, and citizen-technocracy is not its only source.
 Moral disagreements lend themselves to the illusion of self-evidence even more readily than do technocratic disagreements about facts.
 Moral disagreements, however, are less frequent in a citizen technocracy than we are inclined to think.
 Our demonization of our technocratic opponents makes everything in a citizen technocracy seem like a moral issue, though.
 Thus, citizen technocracy contributes to a simmering sense of Manichean conflict that contribute to a legitimacy crisis—my topic next week.

-Jeffrey Friedman, the Director of the Niskanen Center’s Institute for the Study of Politics and a Visiting Scholar in the Department of Political Science, University of California, Berkeley, is the editor of Critical Review and the author of No Exit: A Critique of Technocracy (Oxford University Press, forthcoming 2018).
+Jeffrey Friedman, a Visiting Scholar in the Department of Political Science, University of California, Berkeley, is the editor of Critical Review and the author of Technocracy: A Critique (Oxford University Press, forthcoming 2018).